darenasc/awesome-data-for-good/README.md

 * [ATLAS of Sustainable Development Goals 2023](https://datatopics.worldbank.org/sdgatlas/).
 Presents interactive storytelling and data visualizations about the 17 Sustainable Development Goals.
 * [Data Science for the Public Sector](https://github.com/DS4PS/).
 Courses and tools to create capacity and attract talent in the public and nonprofit sectors
 * [Data to the People](https://www.datatothepeople.org).
 Data To The People is a global leader in data literacy assessment and development.
+* [GapMinder](https://www.gapminder.org).
+Gapminder identifies systematic misconceptions about important global trends and proportions and uses reliable data to develop easy to understand teaching materials to rid people of their misconceptions.
 * [Global Index on Responsible AI](https://www.responsibleaiindex.org).
 Measuring progress on the responsible use of AI in over 120 countries around the world.
+* [Our World in Data](https://ourworldindata.org).
+Research and data to make progress against the world’s largest problems.
 * [The Humanitarian Data Exchange](https://data.humdata.org).
 Find, share and use humanitarian data all in one place.
 * [THE TECH WORKER HANDBOOK](https://techworkerhandbook.org).
 The Tech Worker Handbook is a collection of resources for tech workers who are looking to make more informed decisions about whether to speak out on issues that are in the public interest.